Master of Orion: Conquer the Stars

 Master of Orion: Conquer the Stars (also called simply Master of Orion) is a science fiction turn-based strategy 4X game.
 It is the fourth game in the Master of Orion series and a reboot of the series, developed by Argentina-based Nimble Giant Entertainment and published by Wargaming.
 The game was released on Steam Early Access on February 26, 2016, with a full release planned on Microsoft Windows, OS X and Linux later in 2016.

-In Master of Orion: Conquer the Stars, the player leads one of 11 playable races to galactic supremacy through the exploration and colonization of star systems while utilizing diplomacy, conquest and technological developments.
+In Master of Orion: Conquer the Stars, the player leads one of 11 playable races (3 additional playable races were released later as DLC) to galactic supremacy through the exploration and colonization of star systems while utilizing diplomacy, conquest and technological developments.

 Gameplay

-Master of Orion: Conquer the Stars is a turn-based strategy game that lets players take control of one of 10 playable races who can compete or coexist with other AI controlled opponents across vast galaxies.
+Master of Orion: Conquer the Stars is a turn-based strategy game that lets players take control of one of 14 playable races who can compete or coexist with other AI controlled opponents across vast galaxies.
 Players can also design a custom race.

 In the game, players manage their empire, colonies, technological developments, ship design, inter-species diplomacy, and combat.

 In Master of Orion, players begin the game with a colonized home world in their solar system.
 Utilizing colony resources such as Credit Income, Research, Food, and Production, the player can grow their empire, expand their fleet, explore new worlds, increase their resources and trade, and combat other races.

 Victory is achieved by eliminating all other opponents, winning a vote for peaceful unification, controlling the galactic economy, researching and building three scientific victory structures, defeating the Antaran race, or having the highest score at the end of the last turn.